Skip to main content

 Divine vessel, Patriots Blood: An African daughters path & alchemy of grief (Zambia & Zimbabwe) Part 2

 Most travelers in Africa seemed primarily interested in safari thrills.
 As a young Australian man reflected to me in a Lusaka cafe, "So many Black people in Africa...?"
 It highlighted a common perspective among many white Europeans, Afrikaners, and white inhabitants of Africa, often thinking & economically empowered to believe they owned Africa.
 At the end of my trip, I was overwhelmed with disbelief.
-I had never confronted racism in my entire life, but I know what rejection, disrespect, colorism, and entitled behavior & narcism was as I was raised in a family & society that exhibited such behaviour.
-Even among locals in the country, I often felt like an outsider, as I was an outsider to them.
-Hair care became a source of fascination for many.
-The simple acts of washing and braiding my hair across different countries often drew numerous questions.
-I tried to maintain a playful attitude, changed my attire daily, had people wash my clothes in each country, and ma...
+I had never confronted racism so bluntly in my face, but I know what rejection, disrespect, colorism, abandonment, deception, entitled behavior, feeling not valued, & narcism was as I was raised in a family, community & society as well as part of humanity that endured, server & thrieved within Monarchy, Socialism & Capitalism, as public servants & Entrepreneurs.
+Even among locals in the country, I often felt like an outsider, as I was an outsider to them, for being a woman with conviction, faith, & respect for my being.
+Hair care became a source of ...

 Latest Posts